 This hike is remarkable at any time of the year but particularly so in the spring when the valley is covered in rhododendron.

-TEA & TENDERNESS IN DARJEELING & BHUTAN
+TEA & Happiness IN DARJEELING & BHUTAN

 A unique holiday experience that blends Darjeeling’s famous tea plantations with the fascinating Kingdom of Bhutan.